pulumi/pulumi-awsx/nodejs/awsx/apigateway/README.md

 API Gateway can perform basic validations against request parameters, a request payload or both.
 When a validation fails, a 400 error is returned immediately.

+### Lambda Authorizers

+Lambda Authorizers are AWS Lambda functions that provide control access to an API.

 #### Validators

 Validators can be assigned at the API level or at the method level.
 The validators defined at a method level override any validator set at the API level.